 - Communicating to sponsor

-- If the change is an administrative or financial management issue (such as carryover requests or changes to detailed budget requirements), the grants and contracts administrator should be notified to escalate the issue or request to the appropriate central office.
+- If the change is an administrative or financial management issue (such as carryover requests or changes to detailed budget requirements), the grant manager should be notified to escalate the issue/request to the appropriate central office.
 Investigators should not contact the sponsor directly for administrative or financial issues.
 Access the Faculty Communication to External Sponsors on Administrative Issues policy for more information.

 - If the change is scientific or programmatic, investigators may contact a program official directly for guidance or feedback.